 - 2 drops organic Carrot Seed essential oil

 Drop essential oils, Vitamin E Oil, and Rosehip Seed oil into a 1 oz glass bottle and roll bottle between your palms to evenly mix the oils.
 Top with other oils and roll again.
 Use daily for best results.

 Soothing Facial Toner

 Toners help adjust pH levels, remove any residues left on the skin after cleansing, and moisturize.
-This recipe will create a calming, hydrating, and healing herbal facial toner.
-Perfect for skin that is parched from dry, hot weather or that needs some soothing and nourishment.
+This recipe will create a hydrating and healthful herbal facial toner.
+Perfect for skin that is parched from dry, hot weather.

 - 4 oz distilled or filtered water